-It’s so popular that Kim Kardashian turned to the health benefits of hemp oil in helping cope with her panic attack episodes during the birth of her fourth child.
+Hemp oil is so popular that Kim Kardashian turned to the health benefits of hemp oil in helping cope with her panic attack episodes during the birth of her fourth child.

 Bubba Watson, the renowned golfer uses it too to induce his sleep.
 Did I mention that Martha Stewart’s French bulldog uses it too?